Willcox-Research-Group/rom-operator-inference-Python3/README.md

 - `utils.lstsq_reg(A, b, G=0)`: Solve the Tikhonov-regularized ordinary least squares problem
 <p align="center"><img src="https://latex.codecogs.com/svg.latex?\underset{\mathbf{x}\in\mathbb{R}^n}{\text{min}}||A\mathbf{x}-\mathbf{b}||_{\ell^2}^2+||G\mathbf{x}||_{\ell^2}^2,"/></p>

-  where _G_ is the regularization factor `reg`.
+  where _G_ is the regularization matrix.
 If `b` is a matrix, solve the above problem for each column of `b`.
-If _G_ is a scalar, use the identity matrix times that scalar for the regularization matrix.
+If `G` is a scalar, use the identity matrix times that scalar for the regularization matrix _G_.

 -  `utils.kron_compact(x)`: Compute the column-wise compact Kronecker product of `x`.